 We invite you to share what you have learned from your experience with global end-users: how you have successfully engaged them or perhaps the painful lessons learned from failure.
 Your audience will be eager to learn from you and to share their experiences!

-The 2020 theme, Engage Global Users, is not meant to restrict the content of the conference.
+This theme, Engage Global Users, is not meant to restrict the content of the conference.
 We also encourage presenters to submit proposals that fit with the areas listed below: